egycnq/DooMC0re/README.md

 `dg_musicmod.c`, `dg_music.c` and the OPL synth (`dg_opl.c`, `dg_opl.h`,
 `dg_opl_tables.h`).
 Everything else outside `src/doomgeneric/` is dual licensed.
 Anything built from this tree as a whole is GPL regardless.

+## Disclaimer

+For research and educational purposes only.
+Use at your own risk.